 Disclaimer: The Hifiman HE1000 V2 sent to us is a sample in exchange for our honest opinion.
 We thank the team at Hifiman for giving us this opportunity.

-I was pretty settled on the order of things in my headphone universe with regard to the HE1000 being the top dog so the announcement of the similarly priced HE1000 V2 a few months ago as a direct replacement for the original 2015 award winning headphone was unsettling but in a positive way.
+I was pretty settled on the order of things in my headphone universe concerning the HE1000 being the top dog so the announcement of the similarly priced HE1000 V2 a few months ago as a direct replacement for the original 2015 award-winning headphone was unsettling but in a positive way.

 What Is The Pitch?

-Of course when I asked Fang how does this all effect the sound he smiled with an air of confidence that the new V2 would be warmly greeted by the faithful:
+Of course when I asked Fang how does this all affect the sound he smiled with an air of confidence that the new V2 would be warmly greeted by the faithful:

 I believed we could further improve HE1000 V1.
 So, we listened to feedback and kept working on all year.
 We are quite happy with how it turned out.
 Most challenging was to solve the problem that V1 sometimes would sound lean on certain amps.